amitsandhel/PA273-Potentiostat-Software/README.md

 * (DONE) Improve Documentation.
 * (DONE) Add auto-naming feature that names the log file (the current BOOK2) after the current date and time.
 * Fix bug when taking data from BeastieCommand.csv
+* Make the pa273_v1.py script compatible with postrun.py
 * Add GUI
 * (MAYBE) Run test files using command line and add unit tests.